learn-tdd-in/learntdd.in/vue/index.md

 TypeError: Cannot read property '0' of undefined
 ```

-We try to access property "0" on `wrapper.emitted().send`, so this means that no "send" event was emitted.
+We try to access property "0" on `wrapper.emitted().send`, so this means that the "send" event was not emitted.

 Let's emit that event in the `send()` method: